 Are you Filing a Complaint against a Bank?
 Get Legal Help

 Has your bank violated a law or regulation?
 If you have suffered from unfair lending practices or had deceptive dealings with a financial institution, then assert your right as a consumer and file a complaint.
-While you can file a consumer complaint against a bank by following the above directions, you should seek help from a discrimination attorney if you have additional questions or concerns.
+While you can file a consumer complaint against a bank by following the above directions, you should seek help from an attorney experienced in discrimination issues if you have additional questions or concerns.